Datajacker/Disaster_Response_Web_App/README.md

 ![disaster_response](screenshots/Capture.PNG)
 # Project Motivation
-After a disaster, there will be thousand of messages on social media.
+After a disaster, there will be thousands of messages on social media.
 It is essential for disaster response organizations to analyze those messages and deliver what is needed to those people.
-Different organization could take care of different responsiblities, such as medical supplies, food, etc. Supervised machine learning models can help extract the words and direct messages to those organizations.
+The different organizations could take care of different responsibilities, such as medical supplies, food, etc. Supervised machine learning models can help extract the words and direct messages to those organizations.

 # Installation
 A few python libraries are used for this web app: